-All visitors to Antarctica must read and abide by Guidance for Visitors to the Antarctic (Rec 18-1) which explains visitor responsibilities and provides practical steps to enable visitors to comply with the Treaty and Protocol.
-New Guidelines for Visitors (Res 34-3), adopted by the Treaty Parties in 2011, also apply.
-Both sets of guidelines are available in a number of different languages from from the International Association of Antarctica Tour Operators.
+All visitors to Antarctica must read and abide by Revised General Guidelines for Visitors to the Antarctic (2021 Resolution 43-4) which explains visitor responsibilities and provides practical steps to enable visitors to comply with the Treaty and Protocol.
+These guidelines replace and update previous versions of Guidance for Visitors to the Antarctic (Recommendation 18-1).
 We also fully support voluntary visitor guidelines and best practices established by IAATO.

 Historically, seven countries have laid territorial claims in Antarctica but there are no cities or states in Antarctica.
 The only places where people live are bases or stations, usually operated by National Antarctic Programs.
 There are 111 government operated stations south of 60°.
-ALE operates the only fully-private, semi-permanent camp during the Antarctic summer.
+Chile operates a summer only station on Union Glacier, Estación polar científica conjunta Glaciar Unión (EPCCGU).
+ALE operates the largest fully-private, seasonal camp during the Antarctic summer.